$\mathbb{Z}_2$-extension of real quadratic fields with $\mathbb{Z}/2\mathbb{Z}$ as $2$-class group at each layer: The -class group of

-We now proceed to the field $F = \Q(\sqrt{2p_1q_1q_1})$, where the constituent primes satisfy $p_1 \equiv 1 \Mod{4}$, $q_1, q_2 \equiv 3 \Mod{4}$.
-The discriminant $D_F$ is equal to $8p_1q_1q_2$, and has two prime factors that are congruent to 3 modulo 4.
+For a real quadratic field $K =\Q(\sqrt{p_1q_1q_2})$ where the three prime factors satisfy conditions (\ref{cond1}) or (\ref{cond2}) of Section 1, we shall use $F$ to denote the field $\Q(\sqrt{2p_1q_1q_2})$.
+The orders of $A_0$ and $A(F)$ can help in estimating the order of $A_1$, as we shall see more generally in Lemma \ref{bound of A_{n+1}}.
+In this section, we examine the structure of $A(F)$.
+The discriminant $D_F$ is equal to $8p_1q_1q_2$, and has two prime factors that are congruent to $3$ modulo $4$.
 Thus, the genus field $F_G$ of $F$ is equal to $\Q(\sqrt{2}, \sqrt{p_1},\sqrt{q_1q_2})$.
 We note that Gal($F_G/F$) is isomorphic to $\Z/2\Z \oplus \Z/2\Z$.
-Hence, 2-rank of $A(F)$ is equal to 2.
-In order to compute the order of $A(F)$ under certain Legendre symbol criteria on the primes, we shall now delve into a theorem proved by R\'{e}idei and Reichardt (cf. \cite{RR-theorem}).
-This result allows us to calculate the 2-rank and the 4-rank of the narrow 2-class groups, which in turn will help us in realising the structure of $A(F)$.
+Hence, the $2$-rank of $A(F)$ is equal to $2$.
+In order to compute the order of $A(F)$ under certain Legendre symbol criteria on the prime factors, we shall use a result of R\'{e}idei and Reichardt (cf. \cite{RR-theorem}).
+Their result allows us to calculate the $2$-rank and the $4$-rank of the narrow 2-class groups, which in turn will help us in realising the structure of $A(F)$.

-The 4-rank of a finite abelian group $G$ is the 2-rank of the quotient group $2G/4G$.
-We say that a group is 2-elementary if it is isomorphic to the external direct product of some finitely many copies of $\Z/2\Z$.
-Also, it is a readily available fact that an abelian $2$-group $G$ is $2$-elementary if and only if $ \#\left(2G/4G\right) = 1$.
-Let $F$ be any quadratic number field and $A^{+}(F)$ be the $2$-Sylow subgroup of the narrow 2-class group of $F$.
-Let $D_F$ be the discriminant of $F$ and, $S_1(F)$ and $S_2(F)$ be the sets defined as follows:
+The $4$-rank of a finite abelian group $G$ is the $2$-rank of the quotient group $2G/4G$.
+We say that a group is $2$-elementary if it is isomorphic to the external direct product of some finitely many copies of $\Z/2\Z$.
+Clearly, an abelian $2$-group $G$ is $2$-elementary if and only if $ \#\left(2G/4G\right) = 1$.
+Let $L$ be any quadratic number field and $A^{+}(L)$ be the $2$-Sylow subgroup of the narrow class group of $L$.
+Let $D_L$ be the discriminant of $L$ and, $S_1(L)$ and $S_2(L)$ be the sets defined as follows: